voxel51/fiftyone/docs/source/getting_started/install.rst

   `error: command 'clang' failed with exit status 1`, then you may need to install it via `xcode-select --install`, or see `this page <https://stackoverflow.com/q/9329243>`_ for other options.
+- MongoDB is not yet available on Apple Silicon Macs, and therefore you must define a `database_uri` for FiftyOne to connect to.
+See the `Co<conf>

 **Linux users:**